 implementation("androidx.security:security-crypto:1.1.0-alpha06")

-To know where to place the file, either know exactly which directory you can reach from the code and place it there.
-Or print the output of context.filesDir
+EncryptedFileTo know where to place the file, either know exactly which directory you can reach from the code and place it there.
+Or print the output of context.filesDir and place the file there using Android Studio’s Device Explorer feature.
+I tried to place the file in res/raw but could not get a reference to it properly from code.

 Even though you just placed the file somewhere, you cannot read it using

 This will generate a symmetric key.
 Same one used for writing must be used for reading.
-This key will be stored in the Android Keystore
+This key will be stored in the Android Keystore system.

 private fun getMasterKey(context: Context) {